Analysis of Competing Hypotheses

 A specific tool designed to facilitate evaluation of a person of concern’s probability of committing an act of violence based on personal and situational variables.
 These tools are utilized by individuals qualified through training, experience, or education to make risk determinations.
 [Citation 1]

 Yellow journalism, or the yellow press, is a type of journalism that presents little or no legitimate well-researched news and instead uses eye-catching headlines to sell more newspapers.Techniques may include exaggerations of news events, scandal-mongering or sensationalism.
-By extension, the term yellow journalism is used today as a pejorative to decry any journalism that treats news in an unprofessional or unethical fashion.[Citation 5]
+By extension, the term yellow journalism is used today as a pejorative to decry any journalism that treats news in an unprofessional or unethical fashion such as Fake News.[Citation 5]

 - Bunn, M., Sagan D., Scott.
 (2016).
 Insider Threats.
 American Academy of Arts and Sciences, Cambridge Massachusetts.
 Cornell University Press.

 - (2013).
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 American Psychiatric Association.